Noah6544/Daily-Picture-Aligner/README.md

 </div>

 ## Description
-The project was birthed from [Hugo Cornellier's video taking a picture everyday from age 12 until he was married](https://www.youtube.com/watch?v=65nfbW-27ps)

-#### !!Current State!!:
-- *In this version, alignments are working well and accurately, even when images are scaled from larger dimenstions (e.g. 3000x3000) to smaller dimensions (1920x1080).
-This is iPhone -> Mobile Webcam*
+The project was birthed from [Hugo Cornellier's video taking a picture everyday from age 12 until he was married.](https://www.youtube.com/watch?v=65nfbW-27ps) Hugo manually aligned thousands of pictures by hand.
+While he had the precision he sought, he lost  valuable time (not to say his finished product wasn't worth it, it is incredible!).
+This project automates the countless hours you will otherwise spend editing each individual photo.
+While another solution exists: Matthew's <a href="https://github.com/matthewearl/photo-a-day-aligner">'photo a day aligner,'</a> I feel this project is more user friendly (less complex and versatile), as non-programmers can quickly get it up and running by dragging some photos in a few folders, and running a simple executable.
+Plus, there's no dealing with dlib, as its installation is <ins>**UNFATHOMABLY**</ins> troublesome for myself and others, but I'll digress from the bad memories.

 ## Running:
+### *If you're not a programmer, skip to step 4: simply run the main.exe*
+1. Install python then requirments.txt.
-1. Put some images into the DailyPhotos Folder.
+2. Put some images into the DailyPhotos Folder.
-2. For every unique resolution, choose 1 photo and copy it into the BaseImage folder (i.e you have images that are either 1920x1080, 1280x720, 3000x2000, choose 1 of each type and put it into BaseImages folder)
-3. Run main.py!
-4. Check the output!
+3. Choose 1 photo where the face is ideal (scale, position, rotation) and copy it into the BaseImage folder.
+This image should be the smallest resolution you have, as images being scaled down appears better than images scaled up (e.g. if you have 2 3000x3000 pictures, 5 pictures 1920x1080 pictures, and 3 pictures 1280x720, choose one that is 1280x720).
+4. Run main.py as admin!
+Alternatively, if you're not as familiar with python/programming run the main.exe file.
+5. Quickly check the output using slideshow.py/slideshow.exe in 'misc' folder.
 If there's some funky stuff, see known issues, and check the error.txt file.
-5. Make an image sequence video or a gif!
+6. Make an image sequence video or a gif!

 ## How it works (Overview)

 ### 1. Preparation:
   - Photos are placed in the "DailyPhotos" folder.
 The face that is to be aligned should be in the center of the image.
   - ***<ins>One</ins>*** BaseImage is provided in the base images folder.
 This image should have desired face position and scale, as all other images will be aligned to this image.
+  - Delete all "DELETETHIS.txt" files.
+They are simply placeholders so folders are created for you.

 ### 2. Script:
    ### Alignment Process: